Alexanderariza/alexanderariza.github.io/_pages/talks.md

 - **<a href='https://www.dimar.mil.co/' target='_blank'>1ª Workshop for vessel monitoring through the use of satellite images</a>** - *A project to establish and enhance the state-of-the-art in operational ship detection from space.
 Dicember 17, 2020,*<br>

 - **<a href='http://geografia.univalle.edu.co/maestria-en-geografia' target='_blank'> Geography Master program of the Department of geography, Universidad del Valle</a>** - *Geospatial Data: Remote sensing at the service of risk and disaster management.
 Cali - Colombia.
 December 5, 2020*<br>
-Daily introductions to practical worfklows and case studies for fire monitoring based on Jupyter notebooks.<br><br>

 - **<a href='https://geogra.uah.es/simposio20/' target='_blank'>III Symposium of Research in Geographic Information Technologies - TIG of the UAH</a>** - *forum for debate on the multidisciplinary applicability of GIT in different lines of research.
 Madrid, Spain.
 November 25-26, 2020,*<br>
   - Experiences, challenges and opportunities facing the future of Geospatial development **<a href='https://geogra.uah.es/simposio20/wp-content/uploads/2020/12/Conferencia-Dr-Ariza.mp4.mp4' target='_blank'>[Recording]</a>**<br>